This post may contain affiliate links. Thank you for your support.

 Headboards and Beds

-I was so happy to be able to take advantage of the headboard/footboard/bed section of the ReStore recently.
-I’ve been walking past it for years and seeing what great, old, solid wood headboards they seem to always have at my local ReStore, but we just didn’t need another bed in our house!
-We decided a little while ago that it was time to give Jack’s room a little refresh.
+I was so happy to be able to take advantage of the headboard/footboard/bed section of the ReStore when we were giving Jack’s room a little refresh.
+As far as used furniture stores in our town go, this place is really the best.
 We thought about building a new bed for him, but then I remembered the ReStore!
-We popped in there one Saturday morning and found a great headboard and footboard set for $15 on our first try!
-I’ve been working on painting it so I should have that ready to show you soon.
+We popped in there one Saturday morning and found a great wooden headboard and footboard set for $15 on our first try.
+I painted them in a deep navy blue and they were just the right fit for our old house.

 Old Windows

 The ReStore is definitely the best place that I’ve found for old windows.
 You can find just slightly old windows that you can reuse if you’re building yourself a garden shed on a budget, or you can find really old windows to use in your decor.
-I like to try to find the window frames without the glass if I can because they just look a little better on a wall or as part of a table display.
+It was quite a big trend a few years ago to hang antique windows as wall art, and while we’ve moved beyond that look now, I still think there are some great uses for old windows, especially in the garden if you’re building a character-filled greenhouse or a charming row of cold frames for winter gardening.
+You could even use an old wood window as a trellis for climbing and trailing plants.

-I always seem to find at least one dresser that I’d like to take home with me when I visit the ReStore.
-They always seem to have at least 20 good choices and often quite a few of them are really good quality as well.
-If you want to find a dresser to sand down and re-stain, definitely look for something solid wood and check out the craftsmanship on the drawers as well to make sure you’re buying a solid piece.
-If you just want something to paint though, there’s nothing wrong with a little pressboard here and there!
-I’ve had this dresser that we use in our dining room for craft supplies for over ten years now and while it’s not the highest-quality piece, I like the shape of it and it’s served us well.
-And it was dirt cheap, which is always fun. 🙂
+I always seem to find at least one dresser or piece of cabinetry that I’d like to take home with me when I visit the ReStore.
+They always seem to have at least 20 good choices, and often, quite a few of them are of really good quality as well.
+If you want to find a dresser to sand down and re-stain, definitely look for something solid wood, and check out the craftsmanship on the drawers as well to make sure you’re buying a solid piece.
+If you just want something to paint, though, there’s nothing wrong with a little pressboard here and there.
+I’ve had this dresser that we use in our dining room for craft supplies for many years now and while it’s not the highest-quality piece, I like the shape of it, and it’s served us well.
+And it was dirt cheap, which is always fun.

 Old Doors